 Christmas Cactus Care to Have Blooms for the Holidays

 Flower buds on your Christmas Cactus are naturally triggered by the change of season from summer to fall.
 They will bloom for 4-6 weeks.
-However, you can control this response, so you will have beautiful buds and blooms for the holidays.
+However, you can control this response, so you will have beautiful buds and blooms for the holidays all the way through late winter.

 There are at least three schools of thought on this process.
 One is using darkness alone; another is using temperature alone, and thirdly – the one I get the best results with, is a combination of darkness and temperature.
 I’m sharing this method with you, so you’ll have the information you need for either method you prefer of Christmas Cactus care for beautiful blooms.